-Foreshop will enable the provision of commercial advertisement ads on Publisher’s Site(s) and properties (as defined below) through the use of the Foreshop platform (the “Services”).
+Parvaty will enable the provision of commercial advertisement ads on Publisher’s Site(s) and properties (as defined below) through the use of the Parvaty platform (the “Services”).
 Publisher may implement the Services only on such approved Publisher’s properties as set forth in a given IO (the “Site(s)“) and in accordance with the instructions agreed to by the parties hereto.
-Any change or amendment to the list of Site(s) must be done in writing and approved in advance by Foreshop.
+Any change or amendment to the list of Site(s) must be done in writing and approved in advance by Parvaty.
 Publisher shall be responsible and solely liable for all actions of its partners and affiliates, including without limiting to, compliance with the terms of this Agreement and any IO.

 All payments due are exclusive of taxes, duties, levies, tariffs, and other governmental charges (including without limitation VAT) (collectively, “Taxes”).
 Publisher will be responsible for payment of all Taxes and any related interest and penalties resulting from any payments made hereunder.

 Indemnification.
-Publisher will defend, hold harmless and indemnify Foreshop and Foreshop’s affiliates, including any of Foreshop’s successors-in-tile and assigns, its officers, directors, shareholders, employees, contractors, agents and representatives from and against any and all losses, damages, claims, demands, suits, liabilities, fines, penalties, costs, obligations, settlement payments, awards, judgments, deficiencies or other charges (“Losses”) and any and all expenses incurred in connection with investigating, defending or asserting any claim, action, suit or proceeding (“Expenses”) arising out of, resulting from or based upon any pending or threatened claim, action, proceeding or suit by any third party or not involving third party’s claim, in relation to (i) alleged breach of Publisher’s representations, warranties and obligations made hereunder , or (ii) Publisher’s collection or use of any data in connection with this Agreement or any IO; or (ii) the Site(s), the content of the Sites and the use by Foreshop and its advertising partners and affiliates of the Sites or Publisher’s services and materials (iii) any claim related to the modified or amended ads or materials or based on an assertion that the Publisher, the Sites or the content linked therewith, infringe any right of third party, including without limited to, intellectual property right.
+Publisher will defend, hold harmless and indemnify Parvaty and Parvaty’s affiliates, including any of Parvaty’s successors-in-tile and assigns, its officers, directors, shareholders, employees, contractors, agents and representatives from and against any and all losses, damages, claims, demands, suits, liabilities, fines, penalties, costs, obligations, settlement payments, awards, judgments, deficiencies or other charges (“Losses”) and any and all expenses incurred in connection with investigating, defending or asserting any claim, action, suit or proceeding (“Expenses”) arising out of, resulting from or based upon any pending or threatened claim, action, proceeding or suit by any third party or not involving third party’s claim, in relation to (i) alleged breach of Publisher’s representations, warranties and obligations made hereunder , or (ii) Publisher’s collection or use of any data in connection with this Agreement or any IO; or (ii) the Site(s), the content of the Sites and the use by Parvaty and its advertising partners and affiliates of the Sites or Publisher’s services and materials (iii) any claim related to the modified or amended ads or materials or based on an assertion that the Publisher, the Sites or the content linked therewith, infringe any right of third party, including without limited to, intellectual property right.

 NO WARRANTY; LIMITATION OF LIABILITY.
-Foreshop’s services are made available to publisher on an “AS IS” basis and without any warranty or representation, whether expressed or implied, of any kind including, but not limited to, warranties of merchantable quality, satisfactory quality, fitness for a particular purpose, noninfringement, or those arising by law, statute, usage of trade, or course of dealing.
-Foreshop does not warrant or guarantee that the service or the operation thereof will be uninterrupted or will meet publisher’s needs.
-It is a fundamental agreement, and the Publisher acknowledges this and understands, and agrees that the Services and actions in relation thereto are being provided by automated means and third parties, and that Foreshop is not responsible for, nor does it give any warranty or representation as to the outcome of such process.
-In this regard, Foreshop will not be liable for any consequential, incidental, indirect, punitive, special or other similar damages and any loss of profits, loss of revenues, loss of savings, loss of clientele, loss of use or loss or corruption of data, whether under tort, contract or other theories of recovery, notwithstanding if Foreshop should have been aware or advised of the possibility of such damages.
+Parvaty’s services are made available to publisher on an “AS IS” basis and without any warranty or representation, whether expressed or implied, of any kind including, but not limited to, warranties of merchantable quality, satisfactory quality, fitness for a particular purpose, noninfringement, or those arising by law, statute, usage of trade, or course of dealing.
+Parvaty does not warrant or guarantee that the service or the operation thereof will be uninterrupted or will meet publisher’s needs.
+It is a fundamental agreement, and the Publisher acknowledges this and understands, and agrees that the Services and actions in relation thereto are being provided by automated means and third parties, and that Parvaty is not responsible for, nor does it give any warranty or representation as to the outcome of such process.
+In this regard, Parvaty will not be liable for any consequential, incidental, indirect, punitive, special or other similar damages and any loss of profits, loss of revenues, loss of savings, loss of clientele, loss of use or loss or corruption of data, whether under tort, contract or other theories of recovery, notwithstanding if Parvaty should have been aware or advised of the possibility of such damages.

 Data Protection.
 For the purposes of these terms ‘Applicable Data Protection Law’ shall mean: (a) any applicable local implementing legislation of the Data Protection Directive; (b)from 25th May 2018, the General Data Protection Regulation ((EU) 2016/679 (“GDPR”), read in conjunction with and subject to any applicable UK national legislation that provides for specifications or restrictions of the GDPR’s rules; (c) from the date of implementation, any applicable local legislation that supersedes or replaces the GDPR in a country or territory or which applies the operation of the GDPR as if the GDPR were part of any applicable local legislation; and (d) any other applicable data protection or privacy law of any jurisdiction.
-Foreshop and the Publisher agree to comply with the relevant provisions of Applicable Data Protection Laws.
+Parvaty and the Publisher agree to comply with the relevant provisions of Applicable Data Protection Laws.
 To the extent that any party processes any personal data that is either Controlled (as defined in Schedule 1) by another party in relation to this Agreement or Processed (as defined in Schedule 1) by another party on behalf of a third party Controller, it shall comply with the provisions contained in Schedule 1 of this Agreement.
-Where relevant, Publisher warrants and undertakes that it has obtained and shall obtain all necessary consents (in accordance with all applicable law, including Applicable Data Protection Law) in relation to any Personal Data Controlled by the Publisher and Processed (each as defined in Schedule 1) by Foreshop in accordance with this Agreement.
+Where relevant, Publisher warrants and undertakes that it has obtained and shall obtain all necessary consents (in accordance with all applicable law, including Applicable Data Protection Law) in relation to any Personal Data Controlled by the Publisher and Processed (each as defined in Schedule 1) by Parvaty in accordance with this Agreement.

 Miscellaneous.
 This Agreement will be governed and construed in accordance with the laws of the State of Israel without giving effect to conflict of laws principles.
 Any dispute or claim arising out of or in connection with an IO or these terms shall be adjudicated in the courts of Tel-Aviv-Jaffe.
 Neither party may assign or transfer its rights under this Agreement without the prior written consent of the other party; provided that such consent is not required in the case of merger, acquisition or sale of all, or substantially all, of the assigning party’s assets, stock or business.
 The parties hereto are independent contractors and this Agreement does not create an agency, joint venture or partnership.
 Any notice permitted or required by this Agreement will be in writing and transmitted by e-mail to the receiving party at the address provided.
 Any such notice will be deemed to have been received on the same business day if sent by during normal business hours of the recipient, and if not sent during normal business hours, then on the recipient’s next business day.
 The waiver by either party of any default or breach of this Agreement will not constitute a waiver of any other or subsequent default or breach.
 Any provision of this Agreement which is prohibited or unenforceable in any jurisdiction shall be ineffective only to the minimum extent necessary without invalidating the remaining provisions of this Agreement or affecting the validity or enforceability of such provisions in any other jurisdiction.
 Neither party will be liable to the other for any delay or failure to perform any obligation under this Agreement if the delay or failure is due to circumstances beyond the reasonable control of the non-performing party.
 This Agreement, including all applicable Attachments and addendums hereto, constitutes the entire agreement between the parties concerning the Services and related Confidential Information.
 It supersedes, and its terms govern, all prior proposals, agreements, or other communications between the parties, oral or written, regarding such subject matter.
-Foreshop reserves the right to modify, from time to time and in its sole discretion, any of the terms of this Agreement and Publisher waives the right to receive notifications for changes.
+Parvaty reserves the right to modify, from time to time and in its sole discretion, any of the terms of this Agreement and Publisher waives the right to receive notifications for changes.
 In the event that Publisher continue the use of the services, it shall be deemed as acceptance by Publisher of the modifications or changes.
-If Publisher does not agree to the modifications or changes, Publisher shall provide Foreshop with written notification and stop using the services.
+If Publisher does not agree to the modifications or changes, Publisher shall provide Parvaty with written notification and stop using the services.

 In this Schedule the following terms shall have the following meanings: